Crossbow-Studios/Exterminator-Mexico/README.md

 ## Game
 Our game is avaliable under [itch.io](http://itch.io) as [Exterminato: Mexico](http://crossbow-studios.itch.io/exterminator-mexico)

+As an alternative, our game is located in [this](/27.10.2019/) folder.
+(To play it, the whole folder needs to be downloaded)

 ## Code
 All code written is put together in [this](ALL.cs) file